 It's no secret you're basically doubling your blood volume during pregnancy!
 That peaks around week 24, so don't be surprised if you hands and feet seem a little puffier than usual.
 Remember, that while some swelling is normal, you can keep excessive swelling down by not overdoing it on the salt, or by staying cool.
 Those summer months can be brutal in aggravating your swollen feet!

-Also, in the same line of increased blood flow and swelling – if you weren’t sneezing in the first trimester, you might be sneezing now!
-A good cool humidifier can really help if you find yourself sneezing at night.
+Also, in the same line of increased blood flow and swelling – if you weren't sneezing in the first trimester, you might be sneezing now!
+Using this cool humidifier saved me from a cracked nose and sneezing all night!

 I haven't had any swelling so far which was a huge surprise since both my mother and mother-in-law were really swollen and went up at least a half a shoe size during their pregnancies.
 The sneezing went down from the first trimester, but I still sneeze more often than usual and sleep with a humidifier.